 I am excited to enrich the experiences and resources of homeschooled youth in my community.
 Through private instruction and group classes, I create and refine material that is geared specifically to the needs and desires of this population.
 I offer classes and lessons in creative writing, history, and literary appreciation and analysis, and workshops for young writers.
+I also guide homeschoolers in the process of ACT, SAT, and college essay preparation.

 Though not formally homeschooled, my educational trajectory involved a high degree of self-directed learning, independent research, and “extracurricular” pursuits.
 I attended a college modeled on individualized and interdisciplinary study, in which all students worked closely with an advisor and additional mentors to craft a curriculum that reflected their intellectual interests and creative aspirations.
 There, I met mentors who nurtured my love for learning and unique interests and perspectives while also broadening them.
 The success of the program relied upon student responsibility, intensive mentoring, and a broader environment of community support and engagement.
 In graduate school, I continued to mold my educational ambitions as I pursued more immersive research, writing, and teaching in the fields that captivated my interests: cultural studies, minority literature, and information ecology.